 The mash is then evenly stirred and kneaded for half an hour at low temperature (about 25-27° C).
 Oil microparticles combine with each other and the mass becomes more homogeneous.

-The heart of an oil mill is a decanter where the mash is being transferred shortly after stirring and kneading and separated by a horizontal centrifugation into its solid and liquid phases (olive pits, pulp and fruit juice respectively).
-The liquid is then again vertically centrifuged to obtain the actual olive oil.
+The mash is then transferred to the decanter which is the heart of the oil mill and is separated by horizontal centrifugation into solids and liquids (olive pits, pulp and must).
+The liquid is then vertically centrifuged to obtain the actual olive oil.
 The entire process takes place in a closed system to prevent the evaporation and leakage of valuable substances such as polyphenols and aromas.

-In the last phase of the production process, our olive oil is being stored in a steel tank for about ten days for decanting.
-During this process suspended solids settle at the bottom of the tank and it is easy to filter them out.
+In the last phase of the production process our olive oil is stored in a steel tank for about ten days for decanting.
+During this process suspended particles settle at the bottom of the tank and it is easy to filter them out.

-The olive oil is then filled into special containers which keep the oil away from light and without the presence of oxygen.
+The olive oil is then filled into special airtight containers which protect the oil from light.
 Once it is stored at room temperature, it can be kept for at least 24 months.

-This is the moment we await all year round: to taste the new harvest, to degust the complex aromas and the unique character of the olive oil the nature has gifted this season.
+This is the moment we wait for all year round, to savor the new harvest, to taste the complex aromas and the unique character of the olive oil that nature has produced this season.